rerdavies/pipedal/docs/BuildPrerequisites.md

 ### Installing Sources

-If you are using Visual Studio Code, install the C/C++ Extension Pack (Microsoft).
+If you are using Visual Studio Code, install the following Extensions:

+- C/C++ Extension Pack (Microsoft).
+- CMake Tools (Microsoft)

 Clone the rerdavies/pipdal package from github.
 Use the source control tools from Visual Studio Code, or